EPFL-LCN/neuronaldynamics-exercises/doc/exercises/brunel-network.rst

    :align: center
    :width: 80%

-   On average, the power spectrum of the single neuron spike trains is flat while the power spectrum of the population activity is oscillating.
+   On average, the power spectrum of the single neuron spike trains is flat while the population activity is oscillating.